datakurre/automation-playground/docs/playground/index.md

 :align: left
 ```

-**Zeebe Play** is an open source developer tool for playing with and learning how BPMN processes are being executed by Zeebe.
-Lately, Play has been getting more love from its developers than Simple Monitor, and is currently the recommended open source user interface for learning process automation and orchestration with Zeebe. *(Zeebe Simple Monitor is a Camunda Community project and its use is not officially supported by Camunda.)*
+[**Zeebe Play**](https://github.com/camunda-community-hub/zeebe-play) is an open source developer tool for playing with and learning how BPMN processes are being executed by Zeebe.
+Lately, Play has been getting more love from its developers than Simple Monitor, and is currently the recommended open source user interface for learning process automation and orchestration with Zeebe. *(Zeebe Play is a Camunda Community project and its use is not officially supported by Camunda.)*

 ```{figure} ./window-play.png
 :alt: